 What is the reason for this variability among different studies?
 The primary reason, I would say, is that you can not buy how a researcher thinks!
 Researchers will change their stimulation protocols and outcome measures depending on the hypothesis that they are trying to prove.
-Depending on whether they believe that autism is due to a cortical excitatory-inhibitory imbalance, language abnormality, faulty mirror neurons, or abnormal motor planning (dyspraxia), their underlying hypothesis will lead them to stimulate different regions of the brain and the use different outcome measures to gauge their results.
+Depending on whether they believe that autism is due to a cortical excitatory-inhibitory imbalance, language abnormality, faulty mirror neurons, or abnormal motor planning (dyspraxia), their underlying hypothesis will lead them to stimulate different regions of the brain and to use different outcome measures to gauge their results.
 To illustrate the difficulties that we are facing take for example the stimulation frequency used in TMS studies.
 Low frequencies are known to promote inhibition while higher frequencies promote excitation.
 There is a body of literature claiming that both inhibitory cells and receptors are reduced in the cerebral cortex of autistic individuals.
 The findings make clinical sense and have been used to explain why many autistic individuals suffer from convulsions and sensory abnormalities.
 This has led many groups to use low frequency (inhibitory) TMS in autism.
 Other researchers believe that autism is due to a dopaminergic deficit and cite abnormalities in the conducting pathways of this neurotransmitter.
 High frequency TMS applied to the prefrontal cortex is known to release and increase the levels of dopamine in those subcortical regions claimed to be affected in autism.
 So, while some researchers are trying to provoke inhibition in the prefrontal cortex of autistic individuals, others are targeting the same region and using excitatory frequencies.
 Different ideas about autism leading to diametrically opposite treatments.

 In our own studies we selected the dorsolateral prefrontal cortex for stimulation.
 This region of the brain is involved in those executive functions that provide for the cognitive control of behavior, monitors the same, and facilitates the attainment of goals.
 Psychological tests, neuropathological studies and a multitude of neuroimaging reports all claim that executive dysfunction plays a prominent role in autism.
 The problem being is whether we should stimulate the dorsolateral prefrontal cortex on the left hemisphere, on the right hemisphere, alternate in stimulating left and right hemisphere, or stimulate both simultaneously?
 Each one of these is a different intervention and a different experiment.
 Still, depending on the hypothesis of other individuals and whatever findings they select from the research literature, other areas of the brain may be selected for stimulation: the midline bilateral prefrontal cortex, inferior prefrontal cortex (home of the mirror neurons), motor and supplementary motor cortices, and the posterior portion of the superior temporal gyrus.